Lost Language Archival Linguistics Tool

 We have done man project for researchers through the years.
 Our longest relationship is with Dr. George Pantalos at the University of Louisville in Kentucky.
 He has flow over 27 research missions on the NASA Zero-G airplane and our instrumentation has gone along for many of those flights.

 Pictured above you can see Dr. Pantaolos floating above his work.
-To the left is a G-Meter that display the acceleration felt by the experiment (+/- 2G’s).
 To the left is a dual independent pressure display that measures up to 200 mmHg and has a display large enough to be seen easily from across the plane.
+We have also designed him a G-Meter that displays the acceleration felt by the experiments (+/- 2G’s) and is used on each of his Zero-G flights.
 Read his endorsement here.

 PCB's with Embedded components